-Whyalla Secondary College is an ATRiUM focus school which will be evident in everything we do in the year 9 and 10 community.
+Whyalla Secondary College is an ATRIUM focus school which will be evident in everything we do in the year 9 and 10 community.
 Instead of differentiating the places for education, we are focusing on providing a personalised differentiated curriculum that enhances student voice, choice and engagement, to make the most of every student's learning journey.
-In addition to traditional subject knowledge and skills, our curriculum will have a central focus on the ATRiUM capabilities where students will be actively learning, creatively thinking, relating to others, using language through symbols, ICT and being able to manage self.
+In addition to traditional subject knowledge and skills, our curriculum will have a central focus on the ATRIUM capabilities where students will be actively learning, creatively thinking, relating to others, using language through symbols, ICT and being able to manage self.
 Competency in all five capabilities will assist students in developing effective employability skills, setting them up for success as empowered community citizens.

-Introduction into the year 9 and 10 community
+Introduction into the Year 9 and 10 community

 Welcome, students and parents, to the year 9 and 10 community at Whyalla Secondary College.
 Middle school is an important time of life when young people are developing as an adolescent and building a true connection to their identity and their future direction.
-I am excited as the Assistant Principal of this community to be able to support and guide you through this journey.